Asurion

 The Challenge

-Asurion was rebranding uBreakiFix stores daily, which meant more customers walking in expecting help with insurance claims.
-But stores couldn't assist—regulatory constraints meant employees couldn't file claims on customers' behalf (they aren't licensed insurance adjustors), and store systems didn't connect to Asurion's claims platform.
+In 2019, Asurion began rebranding uBreakiFix locations to Asurion-branded stores.
+As the rebrand rolled out, customers began walking in expecting help with their insurance claims—but stores weren't equipped to assist.
+Regulatory constraints meant employees couldn't file claims on customers' behalf (they aren't licensed insurance adjusters), and store systems didn't connect to Asurion's claims platform.

 I have an Asurion protection plan and saw your store on my way to work.
 Can you fix my phone?